 Lisa’s work involves creating positive change in and out of schools by supporting the wellbeing of educators, while simultaneously building resiliency and restoring the joy of teaching.

-Her accessible and inclusive presentations have built her a reputation as one of the most trustworthy mindful self-compassion experts in the province of British Columbia.
+Her accessible and inclusive presentations have built her a reputation as one of the most trustworthy mindful self-compassion experts in North America.

 Lisa Baylis has been sharing wellbeing strategies for the last 20 years.
 A natural born connector with an innate ability to make people feel valued and heard, she is an instructor, a counsellor, a facilitator, and a mother.
-Lisa is also the creator of the AWE Method — Awakening the Wellbeing for Educators — which merges self-care, mindfulness, and self-compassion.
+Lisa is a published author of Self-Compassion for Educators as well as, the creator of the AWE Method — Awakening the Wellbeing for Educators — which merges self-care, mindfulness, and self-compassion.

 Lisa has a master’s degree in Counselling Psychology and a bachelor’s degree in Physical Education.
 She has taught internationally and locally.
 Much of her vast teaching experience was gained in classrooms across British Columbia — from Fort St. John to the Comox Valley.
-Currently, she is a high school counsellor in Victoria and a point person for positive education and mindfulness within the Greater Victoria School District.
+Currently, she is a high school counsellor in the Greater Victoria School District.

 Trained by mindful self-compassion pioneers Chris Germer and Kristin Neff, Lisa is also a certified Mindful Self-Compassion teacher.
-She teaches an eight-week MSC curriculum in Victoria, while also running one-day AWE retreats.
+You can learn from her by taking an eight-week online MSC course, explore a half-day AWE retreat, or join her Year-Long Mindfulness for Educators program.
+Learn more about what is coming up in her Upcoming Events.
 No matter the setting — classroom, counselling session, or teacher development — Lisa incorporates concepts of positive psychology, self-compassion, and mindfulness.

 Check out her blog for ideas on how to incorporate aspects of mindfulness, and positive education into your classroom and the new curriculum.